Workout At Home Using Dumbbells: Turn Your Space Into a Strength Zone

 How Long Should A Beginner Work Out?

-In the beginning, ten to fifteen minutes is all you need.
+At first, ten to fifteen minutes is all you need.

 Make sure you rest between sets.
-Getting in shape is not a contest, so do what you can each day to work out with dumbbells at home.
-As you get more comfortable, you can lift for an hour or until your muscles are completely fatigued.
+Getting in shape is not a contest, so do what you can each day with your dumbbell workout at home.

 In high school, our weight room was accessible through an outside door; you couldn’t access it inside.
 One day, after doing squats and leg presses, I had trouble walking up the ten stairs to get back into the school.

-At the beginning of working out again after a very long period of not working out, I had trouble with the 35lb weights.
-The 50lb dumbbells aren’t heavy enough for many of my exercises.
+The 35 lb dumbbells aren’t heavy enough for many of my exercises.
 Initially, choose lighter weights to learn how to perform the exercises correctly.

 If you go too heavy at first, you’ll try to over-muscle the exercise and more than likely injure yourself.
 Take your time.